cabooster/DeepCAD-RT/Tutorial.md

 ## Jupyter notebook

-The notebooks provide a simple and friendly way to implement DeepCAD-RT.
+The notebooks `demo_train_pipeline.ipynb` and `demo_test_pipeline.ipynb` provide a simple and friendly way to implement DeepCAD-RT.
 They are located in the `DeepCAD_RT_pytorch/notebooks`.
-Before you launch the Jupyter notebooks, please configure the `deepcadrt` environment following the instruction in `Environment configuration` in [Python source code part](#python-source-code).
-And then, you can try out the notebook by typing following commands:
+Before you launch the Jupyter notebooks, please configure the `deepcadrt` environment following the instruction in `Environment configuration` in the [last section](#python-source-code).
+And then, you can try out the notebooks by typing following commands:

 ```
 $ conda activate deepcadrt